Best Semiconductor Stocks to Watch UK

 This difference is then divided by the revenue and is typically represented as a percentage.
 An average gross margin in the semiconductor industry for 2020 was about 52.11%.

-Price/Earnings ratio (P/E) is another financial metric you should consider.
+Price/Earnings ratio (P/E) is another financial metric that users tend to look at before investing.
 P/E is the stock price divided by the stock earnings.
 P/E equates to how much an investor is willing to pay for a dollar of the company’s earnings.
-A lower P/E is generally considered more attractive to investors than a higher P/E. One criteria to consider is how a particular company’s P/E matches up to an industry average.
-For example, the 23.64 P/E of Applied Materials and the 24.82 P/E of TI appear quite attractive when compared to the three-year semiconductor industry average P/E of 30.3.
+A lower P/E is generally what users look at.

-Another income-based metric you should consider is a stocks’ Return on Equity (ROE).
+Another income-based metric you may want to look into is a stocks’ Return on Equity (ROE).
 This is a ratio that evaluates a company’s ability to generate income based on a shareholder’s investment in the company.
-The higher the better as you want a company to generate as much earnings as it can based on the amount you invested in the company.
-For semiconductor stocks, an average ROE for the 2020 year was about 22.94%.

 Semiconductor Stocks Brokers UK